phac-nml/biohansel/docs/source/user-docs/genotyping_schemes.rst

 Creating a statistically valid, representative, and well established genotyping/subtyping scheme for biohansel is a large task.
 Once a scheme is established however, it is easy to modify the scheme to fit the needs of the research and allow for new classifications as they are discovered.
-When creating a genotyping scheme, keep in mind that the **organism should be clonal**.
-All of the k-mers identified and created for the genotyping scheme should be found in all/almost all isolates for biohansel to work correctly.
+When creating a genotyping scheme, keep in mind that the **organism should be clonal**, meaning that the majority of the target pathogen population should belong to a recent clonal expansion, or should represent a pathogen with a very slow genetic evolution (e.g. *M. tuberculosis*).
+BioHansel functions by finding exact matches to the k-mers defined in the scheme, so populations with a high genetic diversity will not have a sufficient number of k-mer pairs (or split k-mers) that are conserved across the whole population, leading to entire lineages that could fail BioHansel QC.
+All of the k-mers pairs identified and created for the genotyping scheme should be found in all or almost all the isolates for biohansel to work correctly.
+If the genetic diversity of the target population is higher (e.g. >3,000 SNPs across the core genome between isolates), a wgMLST or cgMLST scheme would be more appropriate than a SNP-based scheme, as is the case for *Salmonella* serotyping.

 To create a well constructed genotyping scheme the steps below should be followed.
 However, you do not need to follow the steps to create a genotyping scheme and you can create a quick one to identify certain k-mers